 So in my mind—I don’t heal people.
 They heal themselves.

-And if I’ve done my job right, come the end of our journey together there is little need to continually meet with me except for a couple of times per year.
+And if I’ve done my job right, we won’t have to meet constantly.
+Maybe just a few times per year.

 Why?
 Because Docere (the root for doctor) literally means teacher.

 My job is to teach you how to care for your body so well that you know exactly what to do when things get off a little off balance.
 And for when things get really out of balance…I am here.